gebhardm/flmlocal/README.md

 #FLM local visualizations
+This is a jQuery based implementation of a [Fluksometer](http://flukso.net) local visualization utilizing MQTT subscriptions with the [Paho JavaScript client](https://eclipse.org/paho/clients/js/).<br/>
 To get the capability to show a gauge, graph and panel from your [Fluksometer](http://flukso.net) directly (within the LAN, no internet access required), copy the content of the [www/](www/) folder to your FLM with firmware version >2.4.<br>
 Use the linux/OSX command **scp** for this purpose; for windows use WinSCP.